 Remembrance Day is upon us once again, and the bright red poppy adorns our breasts.
-For me the simple poppy took on a new meaning a year ago and a strengthening in my resolve to wear this simple message with respect, honour and humility.
+For me the simple poppy took on a new meaning in 2014 and a strengthening in my resolve to wear this simple message with respect, honour and humility.

 In 2014, my wife and I were away and missed Remembrance Day commemorations in Canada.
 Instead we were on a battlefield.
 Not the conventional battlefield that everyone thinks of during this time of remembrance.
-There were no trenches, no hilltop, no grand city to be liberated.
+There were no trenches, no hilltop fortifications, no grand city to be liberated.
 The Battlefield we stood on was the Atlantic Ocean, but a battlefield just the same.
-There are no crosses row-on-row, no cenotaphs, no monuments, no graves to lay flags on.
+There are no crosses row-on-row, no cenotaphs, no monuments, no graves to lay flags upon.

 The ocean has known war throughout history.
 First in the days of wooden ships and later terrifying monsters of steel.
 Wars have been fought to “rule the waves,” it has been in the past one hundred years that the worst carnage mankind has wreaked upon ourselves.
 First in The War to End All Wars, known today as World War One, simply because war continued.

 Later during World War Two, thousands of ships were sent to the bottom in battles across all the oceans.
 Thousands upon thousands of sailors, merchant seaman, soldiers and airmen lay in unmarked watery graves.
 With no land to lay a cenotaph on, or mark a battle, these terrible losses are all too soon forgotten.